COMPARE · 2026-06-11Evidence-backed

 OneCLI and Aperture use gateway policy.

-Agent Vault uses proposals, service catalogs, and vault roles.
+Kontext now ships a deterministic policy engine with an authorization ledger; Agent Vault uses proposals, service catalogs, and vault roles.

 Buyer check